3 numbers. 2 separate processes. 1 chance to respond before 6 May.

 Information released by Thames Water under EIR-23-24-626 (4 March 2024) raises unresolved questions about drainage capacity and groundwater protection on the site.

-• That tank has a consented storm overflow permit (TEMP.2548) that discharges into Potters Bar Brook.
+- That tank has a consented storm overflow permit (TEMP.2548) that discharges into Potters Bar Brook and creates a risk to adjacent properties as well as the brook.

 What this means: Before 550 homes can be connected to the foul sewer, Thames Water must confirm capacity exists.
 That confirmation has not been given.
-Building 550 homes on a site in a groundwater protection zone, with a pre-existing overflow into a protected watercourse, and without confirmed drainage capacity, poses a risk to both public health and the environment that has not been adequately addressed.
+Building 550 homes on a site in a groundwater protection zone, with a pre-existing overflow into a protected watercourse and a risk to adjacent properties as well, and without confirmed drainage capacity, poses a risk to both public health and the environment that has not been adequately addressed.

 5. The PB3 comparison